getwrench/open_mustang/README.md

 ### Cache
 `Cache` feature allows switching between instances of the same type on need basis.

 `Persistence` is a snapshot of the `app state` in memory (`WrenchStore`).
-However, there are times when certain data needs to be persisted but restored only when needed.
+However, there are times when data need to be persisted but restored only when needed.
 An example would be a technician working on multiple jobs at the same time i.e, technician switches between jobs.
-Since the `WrenchStore` allows only one instance of a type, there cannot be two instances of the Job object in WrenchStore.
+Since the `WrenchStore` allows only one instance of a type, there cannot be two instances of the Job object in the WrenchStore.

 `Cache` APIs, available in `Service`s, make it easy to restore any instance into memory (`WrenchStore`).